RevealBi/Documentation/docs/user/visualizations-overview.md

 ---
-title: Data Visualizations in Slingshot – All You Need to Know
+title: Data Visualizations in Reveal – All You Need to Know
-_description: An overview of how data visualizations work in Slingshot Analytics and how to customize them.
+_description: An overview of how data visualizations work in Reveal Analytics and how to customize them.
 ---

 # Data Visualizations